Benny902/week10summary/README.md

 # week10summary
 # Week 10 – Final Summary Task: Mini DevOps Project
 this is built on top of 'week9summary' - https://github.com/Benny902/week9summary
-with the addition Objective of week 10 summary task:
-## Objective
-Individually build and deploy a simple web application using the full DevOps stack covered in the course:
-- Docker & Docker Compose
-- Azure VM infrastructure
-- GitHub Actions CI/CD
-- Terraform provisioning
-- Environment configuration & automation

----

 <details><summary>week 9</summary>

 ### GitHubSecrets Required (Settings > Secrets and variables > Actions):
 - VM_SSH_KEY → Contents of the private ~/.ssh/id_rsa file (not the .pub!)